 After you’ve cleaned the removable parts, it’s time to clean your control panel.
 Watch the video above to see how to clean the control panel.
 Or, follow this quick and easy step to find out how to do this:

-Now that you’ve cleaned your oven’s removable parts and control panel, you can use the pyrolytic function.
-After starting the function, your oven door will automatically lock itself for safety purposes, because the oven will heat up to 480°C. You won’t be able to open the door until the cleaning cycle has finished.
+Now that you’ve cleaned your oven’s removeable parts and control panel, you can use the pyrolytic function.
+This function is available on Beko’s Pyrolytic ovens.
+After starting the function, your oven door will automatically lock itself for safety purposes, because the oven with heat up to 480 degrees Celsius.
+You won’t be able to open the door until the cleaning cycle has finished.
 Once the cycle has finished and you have let the oven cool down, the last stage is to remove the dirt with a water and vinegar solution.
 Ensure you are wearing protective clothing and gloves just in case the oven is still warm.

 Our range of built-in ovens allows you to clean the oven door easily, by simply removing its inner glass.
 Depending on the type of oven you have, the door could have either two, three, or four pieces of glass in the door.
 Watch the video above to see how to remove and clean the door inner glass.
 Or, follow these quick and easy steps to find out how to do this: